LLNL/Abmarl/docs/src/tutorials/gridworld/maze_navigation.rst

+..
+Abmarl documentation GridWorld Maze Navigation tutorial.

 Maze Navigation
 ---------------

-Using the same GridWorld modules as the :ref:`team battle tutorial <>`, we can create a Maze Navigation simulation.
+Using the same GridWorld components as the :ref:`team battle tutorial <gridworld_tutorial_team_battle>`, we can create a Maze Navigation simulation.
 The Maze Navigation Simulation will contain a single moving agent navigating a maze defined by wall agents in the grid.
 The moving agents goal is to reach a target agent.
 We will construct the Grid by reading a grid file.